For 50 years before airbags and modern highways, there were policemen patrolling roads and signs imploring safe driving. The road toll kept climbing.

 In the 1980s, the Auckland Harbour Bridge used to suffer one serious road accident every week.
 After a concrete barrier was installed down the middle, the serious accidents stopped immediately.
 There wasn't one less hoon or drunk driver, yet the accidents stopped because the road was changed in a way that prevented mistakes from becoming fatalities.

 Sadly, the public has been hypnotised into thinking that the road toll is caused by ordinary people speeding and that a combination of a tough anti-speeding campaign and road safety advertising has lowered the road toll.
+This is nonsense.

 Firstly, 80 per cent of road deaths occur below the speed limit.